THE FAIZI PATH

 When I love [My servant], I become his hearing by which he hears, his sight by which he sees, his hand by which he strikes, and his foot by which he walks… (Bukhari)

-The Divine Presence completely envelopes the seeker.
-His heart becomes truly alive and fully engaged in remembrance of its Creator without any invocation or prompting.
-This is the waypoint where the truth of Divine realities is witnessed, and true knowledge of the Divine (ma`rifat) is attained.
+The seeker becomes deeply aware of the Divine’s nearness in mercy.
+His heart becomes truly alive and fully engaged in remembrance of its Creator.
+This is the waypoint where the seeker, through sincere reflection and remembrance, gains deeper spiritual understanding of the Divine’s Mercy and guidance.